ajanibekcode/ajanibekcode.github.io/_posts/2025-01-10-paper-review-cot.md

 * Improve accuracy: errors reduced in larger models
 * Activate pretrained knowledge: sequential reasoning helps the model utilize its prior training

+Question to explore: Is the neural network actually "reasoning"?